 Soils in the Sucker and East Vadnais Lakes subcatchment drainage areas are mainly comprised of varying loams, sandy loams, loamy fine sands, mucks, urban land, udifluvents and udorthents.
-Loamy fine sands, for example, are moderately well drained, allowing precipitation and water runoff to infiltrate quickly through undeveloped or undisturbed soils.
-Soil infiltration funnels precipitation into the water table and recharges shallow groundwater.
-With urban soils associated with land development, much of the soils have been compacted, moved, and paved, which leaves less shallow groundwater recharge than prior to development.
-A large portion of runoff is diverted into lakes, wetlands, and streams.
-Retrofit Best Management Practices (BMPs), such as raingardens, infiltration basins, and filtration basins, are designed to help facilitate and restore some of the shallow groundwater and water table recharge that was been lost due to development.
+Loamy fine sands, for example, are moderately well drained, allowing precipitation and water runoff to infiltrate quickly through undeveloped, or undistrubed soils.
+Soil infiltration funnels precipication into the water table and recharges shallow groundwater.
+With urban soils associated with land development, much of the soils have been compacted, moved, and paved over, which leaves much less shallow groundwater recharge than prior to being developed, with a large portion of runoff being diverted into lakes, wetlands, and streams.
+Retrofit Best Management Practices (BMPs), such as rain gardens, infiltration basins, and filtration basins, are designed to help facilitate and restore some of the shallow groundwater and water table recharge that has been lost during development.